‘Vanderpump Rules’ Fans React As Fired Kristen Doute Breaks Social Media Silence To Ask For Prayers

 Vanderpump Rules fans reacted as Kristen Doute broke her social media silence to ask for prayers for pal Brittany Cartwright’s mom.

-More than a week after she was fired from the long-running Bravo reality show due to her past racially insensitive actions, Kristen took to Twitter to ask fans to offer thoughts and prayers or whatever else they “believe in” to Brittany’s mom, Sherri Cartwright, as she fights for her life in the ICU of a Kentucky hospital following complications from surgery.
+More than a week after she was fired from the long-running Bravo reality show due to her past racially insensitive actions, Kristen, 37, took to Twitter to ask fans to offer thoughts and prayers or whatever else they “believe in” for Brittany’s mom, Sherri Cartwright, as she fights a serious medical battle in the ICU of a Kentucky hospital following complications from surgery.

 The tweet, which can be seen below, is the first time Kristen has posted to social media since posting an apologetic statement regarding her past treatment of Faith Stowers, a black former castmate on Vanderpump Rules.